jessxphil/mathematics-of-machine-learning-linear-algebra/README.md

 <p align="center">
   <img width="550" height="550" src="https://github.com/jessxphil/mathematics-of-machine-learning-linear-algebra/blob/master/2019-05-30_1948.png">
 </p>
-caption: A peak into what you'll learn in the course?
+Here's a peak into what you'll learn in the course!
 Apply a matrix transformation to the coordinates of each of the pixels in an image to transform the image as a whole.
-Given a starting image (such as this one of “The Ambassadors” [1533] by Hans Holbein the Younger), which is made up of 400×400 pixels, if we apply the same transformation to each of those 160,000 pixels, what will the the transformed image becomes
+Given a starting image (such as this one of “The Ambassadors” [1533] by Hans Holbein the Younger), which is made up of 400×400 pixels, if we apply the same transformation to each of those 160,000 pixels, what will the the transformed image become?

 ## Mini Lecture Notes
-Week 1: Introduction to Linear Algebra: In this first module we looked at how linear algebra is relevant to machine learning and data science.
+<u>Week 1:</u> Introduction to Linear Algebra: In this first module we looked at how linear algebra is relevant to machine learning and data science.
 Then we ended the module with an initial introduction to vectors.

 Week 2: Calculated the basic operations (dot product, modulus, negation) on vectors.
 And examined how the entries describing a vector will depend on what vectors we use to define the axes - the basis.

 Week 3: In the next week, I learned how to understand what a matrix is and how it corresponds to a transformation.
 Afterwards I explain and calculated inverse and determinant of matrices.

-Week 4:
+Week 4: Identify matrices as operators.
+Relate the transformation matrix to a set of new basis vectors.

+Week 5: Identify geometrically what an eigenvector/value is.
+Apply mathematical formulation in simple cases.
+Build an intuition of larger dimention eigensystems

 ## Assignments